jmeaster30/nova-lilith-os/README.md

 # nova-lilith-os

 I want to learn about operating systems so this is my toy operating system.
+I am following instructions from the [osdev wiki](https://wiki.osdev.org/).
+I am not super interested in following a particular standard but I do want to try to implement an exokernel.
+If I fail at the exokernel I'll just switch to a microkernel type architecture.

 ## Goals

 - Learn about how to develop a kernel
 - Learn about operating systems
+- Develop an exokernal maybe
 - Develop a functional operating system that I can run and use for programming on one of my computers

 ### Notes